shossains/SQT/doc/Part_3_Report.md

 ### Exercise 12

 ### Exercise 13
+See game.MultiLevelGame.java

 ### Exercise 14
+See MultiLevelLauncher.java

 ### Exercise 15
+We made an abstract class out of the original GameStateTest (test.game.GameStateTest.java) and created two childclasses (test.game.GameStateMultiLauncherTest.java and test.game.GameStateLauncherTest.java)

 ### Exercise 16
+See same classes as ex.15

 ### Exercise 17
+See same classes as ex.15

 ### Exercise 18